b05902062/cnn_captcha/README.md

             e.g. python3 ./cnn_captcha.py -d ./images/char-2-epoch-10
             e.g. python3 ./cnn_captcha.py -d ./images/char-2-epoch-10 -l ./images/char-2-epoch-1/30_checkpoint.tar -e 40 -b 16
+    These command would automatically generate a checkpoint file in the directory passed to -d that can be used to predict images, see below for the prediction part of this program, resume training, and pretrain our model, see examples or the above description on how to use these functionalities.
      * more advanced usage:

             possible parameter -d -l -e -b --printEveryBatch --learnRate --weightDecay --convLayer --convKernel --fcLayer --pretrainedModel --fixConv